NeuroLogic Decoding: (Un)supervised Neural Text Generation with Predicate Logic Constraints: Method

+Since exhaustive search to optimize the CNF constraints is intractable, \methodshort uses a beam-based search to approximate.
+The high-level intuition is that at each time step, \methodshort selects generation hypotheses in consideration of both the objective function and the diversity of the partially satisfied constraints.
+We achieve such by 3 steps: \emph{pruning}, \emph{grouping}, and \emph{selecting} (illustrated in figure \ref{fig:alg}, and detailed below).

 At each time step, the decoding model generates a distribution over all vocabulary $V$ for $k$ hypotheses in the current beam, resulting in a candidate score matrix of size $k \times |V|$.
-Standard beam search fills in beam at time step t + 1 with candidates corresponding to the $k$ best scores.
-Our method, on the other hand, select $k$ candidates that represent a range of optimality between score and number of satisfied clauses.

-Along with generating score matrix, we produce a constraint state for each of the $k \times |V|$ new candidate hypotheses $h$, based on the next token considered.
-We discard any $h$ with unsatisfiable clauses, i.e. any clause with only negative constraints that all appear in $h$, to focus only on candidates that might satisfy all constraints.
+Along with generating score matrix, we produce a constraint state for each of the $k \times |V|$ new candidates $h$, based on the next token considered.

-Next is selection of a beam of k candidates $h$ for the next decoding step.
-Here, we aim to balance high decoding score with high number of satisfied constraints, to ensure progress on satisfying constraint clauses, without resulting in degenerate solutions.
-We achieve this in two ways.

-First, we filter candidate hypotheses $h$ to those in the top-tier of both satisfied constraints and decoding score.
-Specifically, we drop any candidates not in the top-$\alpha$ in terms of decoding score, and not in one of the top-$\beta$ bins in terms of number of satisfied clauses.
-These are adjustable parameters, deciding how diverse a set of candidates to choose the next beam from.
+\textbf{Pruning step}: We first discard any $h$ with irreversible unsatisfied clauses (state S2) to focus only on candidates that might satisfy all constraints.
+Then, we filter candidates $h$ to those in the top-tier of both satisfied constraints and sequence likelihood.
+Specifically, we drop any candidates not in the top-$\alpha$ in terms of likelihood $P_\theta(\textbf{y}_t|\textbf{y}_{<t})$, and not in the top-$\beta$ in terms of number of satisfied clauses $\sum_{i=1}^{L} C_i$.
+These are adjustable parameters, corresponding to maximum tolerance to sequence fluency and constraint satisfaction.

-Next, we select the beam ($k$ candidates).
-We aim to represent a range of natural sentences (i.e. high decoding score) while also encouraging constraint satisfaction, and so will include a range of candidates that optimize for both of these things.
-We start by binning candidates by set of clauses satisfied.

-We then proceed in rounds of filling the beam, until we reach k candidates.
-In each round $j$, we take the $j^{th}$ candidate in each bin, as ranked by decoding score, then fill in the beam from this set in order of decoding score.
-In the first round, this means taking the top-scored candidate for each unique set of satisfied clauses.
-By taking one example from each bin (defined by constraint set) we assure that the beam is filled with candidates that satisfy a range of different constraints.
-By selecting for decoding score, both within each bin and when filling the beam, we prioritize natural and well-formed sentences.
-Over many steps, this results in high quality hypotheses that satisfy the desired constraints.

-In the end, we bin by number of clauses satisfied, then take the highest-scoring hypothesis from the highest-clause bin, ensuring the final generation satisfies as many clauses as possible.